-Strategic and operational plans help your organisation to clearly define goals and how they can be achieved.
+Strategic and operational plans help your organization to clearly define goals and how they can be achieved.

 The Planning Process